First Overtone Mode in the Ringdown Signal of GW231028: Introduction

+The event GW231028\_153006 (hereafter GW231028) was observed by the LIGO Hanford and Livingston detectors \citep{LIGOScientific:2025slb}.
+Based on the parameter estimation results from a full \ac{IMR} analysis performed by the LIGO-Virgo-KAGRA (LVK) Collaboration using the SEOBNRv5PHM waveform model \citep{Ramos-Buades:2023ehm}, the signal has a network optimal \ac{SNR} of \( 22.8^{+1.7}_{-1.6} \) (here, and throughout this work, we present the median value and uncertainties based on the $90\%$ credible interval).
+The source properties are characterized by a mass ratio of $q={0.4^{+0.5}_{-0.2}}$ and significant spin, with an effective inspiral spin parameter of $\chi_{\mathrm{eff}}={0.46^{+0.13}_{-0.15}}$ and an effective precession spin of $\chi_{p}={0.55^{+0.25}_{-0.26}}$.
+The remnant black hole formed from the merger has a redshifted final mass of $247.3^{+17.0}_{-16.6}\,M_\odot$ and a final dimensionless spin of $0.85^{+0.04}_{-0.06}$, making it an excellent candidate for \ac{BH} spectroscopy.

-The event GW231028\_153006 (hereafter GW231028), with a comparable redshifted final mass of $246.4\Msun$ and a total \ac{SNR} of approximately $21.0$ \citep{LIGOScientific:2025rsn}, represents another excellent candidate for \ac{BH} spectroscopy.
-In this work, we analyze its ringdown signal using the $\fs$ method.
+In this work, we analyze the ringdown signal of GW231028 using the $\fs$ method.
 This framework, originally developed for other \ac{GW} sources like continuous waves \citep{Jaranowski:1998qm,Cutler:2005hc,Dreissigacker:2018afk,Sieniawska:2019qnx} and extreme mass-ratio inspirals \citep{Wang:2012xh}, has been proven to be a robust and efficient tool for ringdown analysis \citep{Wang:2024jlz,Wang:2024yhb,Dong:2025igh,Wang:2025rvn}.
 It enhances search efficiency by analytically maximizing the likelihood over the linear \ac{QNM} parameters (amplitudes and phases), thereby reducing the dimensionality of the parameter space.

-Here, we report decisive evidence for a two-mode signal in GW231028, comprising the fundamental mode and the first overtone $(220+221)$.
-The detection, beginning at a conservative start time of $\Delta t=10\,M$ post-peak, is supported by a Bayes factor of $\mathcal{B}^{220+221}_{220}\sim 193$.
-The remnant parameters inferred from this analysis are consistent with those from full \ac{IMR} waveform models such as \textbf{NRSurd7q4} \citep{Varma:2019csw} and \textbf{SEOBNRv5PHM} \citep{Ramos-Buades:2023ehm}.
-A subsequent test of the no-hair theorem based on this detection reveals no deviation from the predictions of \ac{GR}.
+Here, we report decisive evidence for multimode features in GW231028, supporting the presence of both the first overtone ($221$) and the sub-dominant mode ($210$).
+Specifically, the $\fs$ analysis yields a Bayes factor of $\mathcal{B}^{220+221}_{220}\sim 189.2$ at $\Delta t=10\,M$ postpeak, and $\mathcal{B}^{220+210}_{220}\sim 7.3\times 10^5$ at $\Delta t=8\,M$.
+The robustness of these findings is corroborated by two independent tests: a parallel analysis using the \ac{TTD} method, and an injection study using the \ac{NR} waveform SXS:BBH:1282 \citep{Boyle:2019kee,Scheel:2025jct} which mimics the properties of GW231028.
+In both checks, we recover consistent conclusions.
+The specific start times for the reported mode combinations were selected because the inferred remnant mass and spin at these times exhibit better consistency with the predictions from full \ac{IMR} waveform models such as NRSur7dq4 \citep{Varma:2019csw} and SEOBNRv5PHM \citep{Ramos-Buades:2023ehm}.
+Furthermore, subsequent tests of the no-hair theorem based on both detections using the $\fs$ method reveal no deviation from the predictions of \ac{GR}.